 - Employee Assistance Program

 All University employees, except for those designated as Confidential Resources, are considered Responsible Employees and must report all knowledge of incidents related to gender-based discrimination, sexual harassment, sexual abuse, sexual assault, dating violence, domestic violence, or stalking to the Title IX Director.
 For more information, see the Guide to Title IX Reporting Obligations.

 All Residence Life staff, including student employees, are considered Responsible Employees and must report any incident involving prohibited conduct under the Title IX Policy to the Title IX Director.
 For more information about the Title IX-related responsibilities of Residence Life staff, see the Residence Life Title IX Q&A.

-The Title IX Office will contact the individual alleging a Title IX violation (referred to as the "complainant" and may or may not be the same person who made the initial report) via email to request an in-person (or video or phone) meeting.
+The Title IX Office will contact the individual reported to have experienced a Title IX violation (this person is referred to as the "complainant" and may or may not be the same person making the initial report) via email to request an in-person (or video or phone) meeting.
 During that meeting, the student, staff, or faculty member will be informed of their Title IX rights and protections.
 The Title IX Officer will conduct a safety assessment and provide options for contacting and seeking assistance from local law enforcement and/or a healthcare provider or other confidential resource, if necessary.
 The complainant will be given the option of filing a formal complaint and will be provided with contact information for support services and resources, both on and off campus.
 Support services include advocacy, counseling services, academic and residential accomodations, and healthcare services.
 Please note: Declining to file a complaint at the initial meeting does not prevent someone from filing a complaint at a future date.